Hand with Globe

 Woodio

-Woodio produces our toilets and washbasins, made from real wood chips with a minimal carbon footprint.
+Woodio produces our toilets and washbasins, made from real wood chips with a reduced carbon footprint.
 "They promise to offer "contemporary, lasting design manufactured sustainably."

 everyday design recycling containers